Regis Medical_logoRegis Medical_logoRegis Medical_logoRegis Medical_logo

 Keep insect repellent on, especially in the evenings

-Watch for monkeys in Ubud – they may bite or steal belongings
+Watch for monkeys in Ubud – they may bite or steal belongings.
+They may carry rabies.

 Always wear helmets on scooters – accidents are common